followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/Fundamentals.md

 ![DevExtreme ASP.NET MVC Controls - JavaScript Generated from Razor Code](/Content/images/doc/17_2/Common/MvcWrappers/rendering.png)

-This guide offers the basics in DevExtreme ASP.NET MVC Controls, such as creating and configuring a DevExtreme widget, handling the events and implementing templates.
+This guide offers the basics in DevExtreme ASP.NET MVC Controls, such as creating and configuring a control, handling the events and implementing templates.

 #####See Also#####
 - [ASP.NET MVC Controls - Prerequisites and Installation](/Documentation/Guide/ASP.NET_MVC_Controls/Prerequisites_and_Installation/)